 Ungmang was Sasa’s solo exhibition at the Ilmin Museum of Art, Seoul.
 It showed vast archives of artifacts and records related to the artist’s own everyday consumption, interpreted and presented with strategies drawn from both contemporary art and pop music production: sampling, remixing, appropriation and re-appropriation.
 The work asked questions about the nature of contemporary culture and the artist-as-consumer’s agency.
 According to the request of the anonymity-concerned artist, his name was omitted from the promotional materials: only the title and the dates, along with the logo of the museum, were shown.

-The enormous banner on the facade of the Ilmin Museum of Art in the congested Gwanghwamun area came to work as am unwitting piece of public art.
-People variously reacted to the familiar word made unfamiliar on a huge banner without much specific information, creating their own stories about it and sharing them on the social media.
-One certain right-wing journalist, for example, took is as a critical message to the liberal government.
-(And he could not seem to hide his disappointment at the scene of numerous empty bottles instead of political slogans when the exhibition actually opened.)
+The enormous banner on the facade of the Ilmin Museum of Art in the congested Gwanghwamun area came to work as an unwitting piece of public art.
+People variously reacted to the familiar word made unfamiliar on a huge banner without much specific information, creating their own stories about it and sharing them on social media.
+One certain right-wing journalist, for example, took it as a critical message to the liberal government.
+(And he could not seem to hide his disappointment at the scene of numerous empty bottles instead of political slogans when the exhibition opened.)